 4. The respondents in their reply have stated that the applicants were not eligible for grant of selection grade prior to 17.11.1992.
 As per the provisions contained in DOP&T instructions dated 6.1.1989 the applicants became eligible for placement in N.F.S.G. only on 17.11.1992 when they were adjudged fit by the Union Public Service Commission to hold a post in JAG.
 In the aforesaid instructions of DOP&T dated 6.1.1989 is that the N.F.S.G. in the scale of Rs.
 4500-5700 is a selection grade of JAG.
 Thus, a person should be first adjudged fit for promotion to the basic grade of JAG before he can be considered in appointment in the selection grade.
 In addition to the conditions of 14 years of service, overall the performance, experience and any other related matter has to be taken into account for the purpose of granting N.F.S.G.
-In the interest of public expediency respite to the posts of JAG may be given to service and to keep the stagnation in service minimum as ITS is basically a service oriented, jobs cannot afford to keep the posts at higher level vacant/inordinarily long spells.
+In the interest of service and to keep the stagnation in service minimum as ITS is basically a service oriented, jobs cannot afford to keep the posts at higher level vacant/inordinarily long spells.
 The posts, therefore, were filled up on ad hoc basis on the recommendation of the departmental screening committee without associating U.P.S.C. in any manner pending regular appointment by the U.P.S.C. by holding a D.P.C.
 Thus, the applicants cannot claim the grant of N.F.S.G. prior to 17.11.1992.

 5. We have heard the learned counsel for the parties and perused the record.
-Here the question is not of the seniority of the applicants counting of ad hoc service but the main issue is whether their ad hoc appointment to JAG in ITS

-Group 'A' can be considered as regular appointment from the time they were made to officiate on ad hoc and temporary basis in the exigency of service.
+Here the question is not of the seniority of the applicants counting of ad hoc service but the main issue is whether their ad hoc appointment to JAG in ITS the time they were made to officiate on ad hoc and temporary basis in the exigency of service.
 We have seen the copy of the recruitment rules and unless the process of selection is undergone the officers cannot claim a regular appointment.